lobe/android-bootstrap/README.md

 ## Contributing

 If you can think of anything you'd like to add, or bugs you find, please reach out!
-PRs will be openly accepted (if they keep project simple, bonus points for making it even simplier) and issues will be triaged.
+PRs will be openly accepted (if they keep project simple, bonus points for making it even simpler) and issues will be triaged.

 For project ideas or feedback, please visit our community on [Reddit](https://www.reddit.com/r/Lobe/)!